telekineticyeti/neosonic/README.md

 # Improvements for later

+- [ ] Album Viewer - More by this artist
 - [ ] Context menus for playlist/songs
 - [ ] Artist Drag & Drop
 - [ ] Create Playlist Button